xma711/notebook/statistics/hypothesis_testing/README.md

 Firstly, we will be able to compute the sample mean x_bar_observed and sample variance S^2 (sample variance can be a surrogate for population variance)

 if number of xi is large enough (> 30 e.g.), we can assume the sample mean x_bar itself follows a normal distribution.
-What this means is that if we are able to get many samples with each sample having 30 observatioin, the mean of the sample will follow a normal distribution.
+What this means is that if we are able to get many samples with each sample having 30 observation, the mean of the sample will follow a normal distribution.
 Why? central limit theorem!!!